-While you are not required by law to supply the trustee with your TFN, you will be ineligible to apply for Term Life as Superannuation if you have not provided us with your TFN.
+While you are not required by law to supply the trustee with your TFN, you will be ineligible to apply for Term Life as Superannuation and Income Protection as Superannuation if you have not provided us with your TFN.

 Due to Government legislation, the trustee is unable to accept non-concessional contributions (generally after-tax contributions made by you, or on your behalf, other than employer contributions) from you if you have not provided your TFN.
-The trustee has further determined that the fund will not accept any contributions made by you or on your behalf unless your TFN has been provided.
+The trustee has further determined that Westpac MasterTrust will not accept any contributions made by you or on your behalf unless your TFN has been provided.
 Please read the Tax File Number Notification in the application form for further details relating to the quoting of your TFN.

-Membership of the fund
+Membership of Westpac MasterTrust

-As a member of the fund with insurance, you pay contributions to the fund to cover the premiums that are due under the insurance policy.
+As a member of Westpac MasterTrust with insurance, you pay contributions or make rollovers to Westpac MasterTrust to cover the premiums that are due under the insurance policy.